Table of Contents

-Nuclear Cardiology is important because it diagnoses and monitors the progression of Coronary Artery Disease (CAD).
-About 13% of Americans die from Coronary Artery Disease.
+Nuclear Cardiology is important because it diagnoses and monitors the progression of CAD.

 “The report from any testing facility to the requesting physician is the single most important part of the test as it communicates the result of the test to the patient’s health care provider, allowing them to act on the result and provide meaningful care.